Buy Now

 Findings were described in a pair of papers that appeared in the New England Journal of Medicine on September 22, 2022: N Engl J Med 2022; 387:1063-1074

-However, none of the combinations overwhelmingly outperformed the others.
-Although average blood sugar levels decreased during the study, nearly three of four participants were unable to maintain the blood glucose target over the study period.
-This underscores the difficulty for many patients with type 2 diabetes to maintain recommended targets.
+It's worth noting that none of the medication combinations exhibited overwhelming superiority over the others.
+While average blood sugar levels decreased throughout the study, nearly three out of four participants struggled to maintain their blood glucose within the target range over the study's duration.
+This underscores the inherent challenge that many individuals with type 2 diabetes face when striving to meet recommended targets.

-While the study acknowledged diet and lifestyle are factors in the development and management of type 2 diabetes, it is interesting how the entire medical focus is on disease management with drugs.
-Their conclusion is that nearly three of four of the more than 5,000 participations were unable to maintain blood glucose targets over the 5-year period.
+While acknowledging the role of diet and lifestyle in type 2 diabetes, it's noteworthy how the medical focus primarily revolves around disease management with pharmaceuticals.
+The study's conclusion, revealing that nearly three-quarters of the over 5,000 participants struggled to maintain blood glucose targets over the 5-year period, underscores the ongoing challenges in diabetes management.

-The Feel Great System: Natural Solution for Type 2 Diabetes
+Unlocking Natural Solutions: The Feel Great System for Diabetes Management

-When you start on the Feel Great System you receive 30-day supply of two science-based food products that are back by published clinical studies, listed in the Prescribers Digital Reference (PDR) and endorsed by medical professionals throughout the world.
+The Feel Great System offers a refreshing alternative.
+Upon embarking on this journey, you receive a 30-day supply of two science-backed food products, supported by published clinical studies, listed in the Prescribers Digital Reference (PDR), and endorsed by medical professionals worldwide.

-The first product is Unicity Unimate yerba mate drink and the second is Unicity Balance, a fiber matrix that works by slowing the rate your body turns food into glucose.
-Balance effectively limits the amount of insulin needed.
-Instead of turning glucose into fat, your body will efficiently use the glucose for energy.
-To learn more about how the take the Feel Great System products to the best experience with type 2 diabetes, download the Feel Great Protocol PDF.
+The first product, Unicity Unimate, is a yerba mate drink, while the second is Unicity Balance, a fiber matrix designed to regulate the rate at which your body converts food into glucose.
+Balance effectively limits the amount of insulin required, ensuring that instead of storing glucose as fat, your body efficiently utilizes it for energy.
+For comprehensive guidance on integrating the Feel Great System products into your type 2 diabetes management, you can access the Feel Great Diabetes Guide to unlock the best experience.

-For more than 35 years later, Unicity Balance has been extensively studied, peer-reviewed and published in the medical journals.
-It continues to be the most recommended natural health supplement for type 2 diabetes by doctors and healthcare professionals worldwide.
+For over 35 years, Unicity Balance has undergone comprehensive scrutiny, peer review, and publication in esteemed medical journals.
+It remains the top-recommended natural health supplement for type 2 diabetes by healthcare professionals worldwide.

-Judy Gilman, RN stated “as a Certified Diabetes Educator I have never found anything that compares to Unicity Balance for diabetes.
-Being able to stabilize glucose, cholesterol and weight is a gift for people with diabetes”.
+Judy Gilman, RN, a Certified Diabetes Educator, affirms, "In my years of experience, I've never encountered anything that matches the effectiveness of Unicity Balance in diabetes management.
+The ability to stabilize glucose, cholesterol, and weight is a tremendous gift for individuals dealing with diabetes."

 Related articles: